Chmielnik, Opole Voivodeship: History

 16th-century documents mention a hill named Chmielnik, north-east of the nearby village Kierpień.
 There was a hop planation there.
 In the late Middle Ages, monks of the Cistercian order from Kazimierz raised a watermill on a meadow on top of the hill, by the Osobłoga river.
 The hill belonged to Cistercians until the 1810 secularization.

 The first mention of a destroyed watermill in Chmielnik was recorded 1502.
 It was potentially destroyed by the Hussites.
 Following this, the territory of Chmielnik remained empty until the farming industry of Upper Silesia improved.
+Until 1532 it was part of the Piast-ruled Duchy of Opole and Racibórz formed as a result of the medieval fragmentation of Poland into smaller duchies.
+Afterwards, it was integrated into the Bohemian Crown and Habsburg Empire, administratively becoming part of Głogówek County (circulus superioris Glogoviae) until 1742, and returning to Polish rule under the House of Vasa from 1645 to 1666.
 In the second half of the 16th century, the watermill in Chmielnik was active again.
 In 1571, Chmielnik was sold with its surrounding area to count von Redern of Dobra.
 After the Thirty Years' War, Chmielnik was owned by the Cistercians again.
-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).

 Michael, a Cistercian from Kazimierz, sold the local watermill to Jacob Schittko on 13 March 1656.
 The order kept ownership of trees surrounding the watermill.
 The transaction was confirmed by Johannes von Leubus on 30 September 1673.
 At the end of the 17th century, Chmielnik was owned by Jacob Schittko's son, whose name was also Jacob, and his wife Susanna.
 Since 1719, it belonged to Anton Schittko and his wife Marianna.
 Since 1755, the watermill was owned by Franz Schittko, who bought it from his brother Joseph.
 In 1814, Johann Schittko bought the watermill from his father.
 The Schittko family owned Chmielnik until the 1920s, when it was taken over by the Milka family.